TeCoEd/SenseHAT_Battleships/README.md

 A version of the classic game of Battleships for the Raspberry Pi SenseHAT

-The classic game of Battleships on the Raspberry Pi SenseHAT.
 The program creates a random layout of boats, ammo and water.
 Use the joystick to select a location and then press Enter to fire a Torpedo.

 If you miss you will here a splash of water, if you hit then you will hear the explosion.
 Else you may find an ammo dump.
 Each square is then coloured, blue for water, red for a ship and yellow for ammo.
 You will be updated n the number of ships left to destroy.